 Sermons on Worship

-Psalm 95:1-11 Everyone is hard-wired to worship.
+Psalm 95 Everyone is made to worship.
 It is what we do and who we are.
-The world is not divided into people who worship & people who don’t worship.
+The world is NOT divided into people who worship and people who don’t worship.
 It is divided into people who worship created things and those who worship the Creator (Rom 1:25).
 You were created by God, for God, to give glory to God.
 “God is most glorified in us when we are most satisfied in Him!” –…

 Psalm 34 The Gospel is not only intellectually sound but also experientially satisfying.
 Christ not only appeals to our minds (rational) but also fills our hearts (relational).
 The 18th Century Puritan Jonathan Edwards likened it to this…It is one thing to know intellectually that honey is sweet but it’s altogether another to experience the sweetness of honey on your…

 Psalm 8 Our culture imposes on us an identity formation process that if we are not vigilant as Christians, we will be more conformed to this world than transformed by God’s Word (Rom12:2).
 The consequences are DIRE (Psalm 1)!
 Christianity gives us an identity that is the most unshakable, inclusive, freeing and satisfying identity you could ever have.

 Col 1:15–20, Eph 2:14–16, Php 2:6–11 No one places a lamp in a sunlit meadow.
 Lamps are made to be captives in dark rooms so that those who dwell therein might become captivated by the light and long for the Sun on their face.

 Exodus 40 The book of Exodus begins in slavery and ends in worship.
 The point of Exodus is that everyone lives for something.
 Anything you look to for your ultimate hope in life other than God will control your life and eventually break your heart.
 Not until God is the most important and central thing in your life and you are ravished by the beauty, glory, and presence of…